Jenkos23/SBA-308-JavaScriptF/README.md

 If an AssignmentGroup does not belong to its course (mismatching course_id), my  program throws an error, letting the user know that the input was invalid.
 Similar data validation should occur elsewhere within the program.

-Im still figuring out how to make sure my function output corretly
+#I'm still figuring out how to make sure my function output correctly